MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/concepts/class-based-resources.md

 - **Test** to validate whether the DSC Resource is in the desired state
 - **Set** to enforce the desired state of the DSC Resource

-If any of these methods aren't defined with the expected output type and parameters (also called the method's _signature_), the class won't be recognized as a valid DSC Resource because the **DscResource** attribute indicates to the parser that the class must be a valid DSC Resource.
+A method's _signature_ is defined by it's expected output type and parameters.
+The class won't be recognized as a valid DSC Resource if it doesn't contain the correct signatures for these methods.

 PowerShell class methods are different from functions in a few important ways.
 For the purposes of writing a class-based DSC Resource, these are the most important: